About Chimpanzee trekking in Budongo Forest reserve

+Chimpanzee trekking in Budongo.
 Located in the Masindi District 300 km / 4 hours drive northwest of Kampala Capital City, Budongo Forest Reserve spans 825 km / 319 sq. miles.
-The forest is the environmental “lungs” that naturally shields Masindi District town and human habitation from animals in Murchison Falls National Park.
-Huge mahogany tree species, woods, thickets and brush, grassland and areas of wetland vegetation abound in this vast stretch of lowland rainforest.
+The forest is the environmental “lungs” that naturally shield Masindi District town and human habitation from animals in Murchison Falls National Park.
+Huge mahogany tree species, woods, thickets and brush, grassland, and areas of wetland vegetation abound in this vast stretch of lowland rainforest.

-Getting average 1300mm-2300mm rainfall per year, the woodland is wet almost all year long.
-Brief showers start March-May interspersed by brilliant sunny days June-August and explode into storms marked by high winds and thunderstorms during September-November.
+Getting an average 1300mm-2300mm rainfall per year, the woodland is wet almost all year long.
+Brief showers start March-May, interspersed by brilliant sunny days in June-August and explode into storms marked by high winds and thunderstorms during September-November.

-Dry season is between December and February.
-Combining elements other than season helps one to predict the weather of the period with sporadic brilliant sunlight throughout the rainy season and heavy rain during the presumed dry season.
+The dry season is between December and February.
+Combining elements other than season helps one to predict the weather of the period, with sporadic brilliant sunlight throughout the rainy season and heavy rain during the presumed dry season.

 Extremely blessed with many natural resources, Budongo Forest is naturally drawn for human avarice via illicit human activity.
 Among many other things, lumbering and logging for timber and poles for housing construction, expansion for plantation and commercial agriculture, human settlement, charcoal burning, poaching for game meat, cattle grazing, infrastructure development (road construction), tourism development, industrialization and growth (oil refinery).